Low carb keto strawberry shortcake features a sweet, spongy base, topped with delicious layers of sweet strawberries and rich, creamy whipped cream.

-Tonight for dinner, I made this low carb strawberry shortcake for the last time this season.
+Tonight for dinner, I made this low carb keto strawberry shortcake for the last time this season.

 Strawberries are still available here in California, but their quality is diminishing fast.
-The next time I make this low carb strawberry shortcake will likely be in April, when a new strawberry season starts.
+The next time I make this keto strawberry shortcake will likely be in April, when a new strawberry season starts.
 So this was a temporary farewell to this very tasty dessert.

 When my daughter was very young, we had a “date” once a week.
 I would pick her up from kindergarten, and we would go to the local cafe and order a strawberry shortcake to split.
 We both remember those outings fondly.

-These days, I would never indulge in a regular strawberry shortcake.
-But the other day, when I was making 90 second bread, it occurred to me that the spongy bread would be an ideal base for a low carb strawberry shortcake.
+These days, I would never indulge in a sugary cake.
+But the other day, when I was making coconut flour 90 second bread, it occurred to me that the spongy bread would be an ideal base for a keto strawberry shortcake.